-I’ve began to be able to see ‘around things’.
+I’ve begun to be able to see ‘around things’.

-The cafe was busy, but this shot would lead you to believe that you were able to walk into the most secluded and secrete spot in town.
+The cafe was busy, but this shot would lead you to believe that you were able to walk into the most secluded and secret spot in town.

-It’s simple, yet it keep you wondering many things.
+It’s simple, yet it keeps you wondering many things.
 Like is who will I find when I take one step further joining me at the table.